JanX2/JXLS/README.md

-DHxls
+JXLS
 =====

-DHxls is an ObjC++ wrapper and framework for xlslib. xlslib is a C++/C library to construct Excel .xls files in code.
+JXLS is an ObjC++ wrapper and framework for xlslib. xlslib is a C++/C library to construct Excel .xls files in code.

 There is an Xcode project for building on iOS, but it is not actively maintained.
 If it doesn’t *just work* please fix and send a pull request!